LuisAlbertoVasquezVargas/spectre/README.md

 ```

 - Fails if `main.txt` already exists
-- Creates an empty `main.txt` and saves it as the first snapshot
+- Creates an empty `main.txt` and saves it as the root snapshot

 ### 2. Save a snapshot